 There is so much subtext in a Professor Layton game.
-The relationship between Luke, Flora and Layton seems to me to be so complex and full of worship and rebellion and failure.
-The end was rather abrupt, but I sort of wanted Layton to come to a realization that he might have been a brilliant archaeologist and a great puzzle-solver, but best intentions lead astray.
+The relationship between Luke, Flora and Layton is so complex and full of worship and rebellion and failure.
 The piece hinted at certain adult wiles that Layton prevented Luke and Flora from seeing in him.
-It needs more flesh though--I feel like this one had the most potential in all my stories, and--fittingly perhaps--failed the most.
+I wanted Layton to come to a realization that he might have been a brilliant archaeologist and puzzle-solver, but he was oblivious at best when it came to parenting.
+It needs more flesh though.
+I feel like this one had the most potential in all my stories, and (fittingly perhaps) failed the most.

 Life of the Mind - Criminal Minds

-I just couldn't get out the image of Reid doing something extraordinarily mundane--like picking up groceries--and yet fail at being mundane entirely.
-Surely this would draw some sort of attention?
+I just couldn't get out of my head the image of Reid doing something extraordinarily mundane, like picking up groceries, and yet fail at being mundane entirely.
 (I admit to having a soft spot for the adorkable.)
 And how fitting is Arendt to the theme of Criminal Minds?

 The Meaning of Ithaca - BBC Sherlock

-It's an extremely Johnlock non-Johnlock story; explores what it means to need and love somebody as much as John does Sherlock, and what that means to the rest of his life.
-Complete, but AU where series 3 is concerned...
+It's an extremely Johnlock non-Johnlock story; explores what it means to need and love somebody as much as John does Sherlock, and what that means to the rest of his life, especially with Mary/Marigold.
+Complete, but AU from series 3 henceforth.

 ouroboros - Persona 3